Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 sports sites violate

-Datatilsynet has already acted on cookie violations.
-JP/Politikens Hus (publisher of eb.dk) was reprimanded for a cookie banner that used a traffic-light color scheme: green "Accept All," red "Only necessary," grey "Customize."
+Datatilsynet has already acted on cookie violations, and the three cases I keep coming back to say it all.
+JP/Politikens Hus (publisher of eb.dk) received "serious criticism" in October 2022 for a cookie banner that used a traffic-light color scheme: green "Accept All," red "Only necessary," grey "Customize."
 Datatilsynet ruled the color coding was impermissible nudging.
 Consent information was hidden behind a second layer.
 The consent was invalid.

 Berlingske was ordered to change its practice of blocking embedded video and blog content unless users consented to statistics and marketing cookies.
-Datatilsynet found that forcing users to accept analytics tracking as the price for watching a video does not produce valid consent.
+Datatilsynet found that forcing users to accept analytics tracking as the price for watching a video doesn't produce valid consent.

 DMI (Denmark's Meteorological Institute, the national weather service) received "serious criticism" for running Google's advertising platform on dmi.dk.
 Consent was bundled into a single "OK" button, with insufficient information and asymmetric friction for declining.
 A government weather website, running behavioral advertising, with invalid consent.
-That's where the bar is in Denmark.
+That, I think, is where the bar sits in Denmark.

 Anette Hoyrup of the Danish Consumer Council (Forbrugerradet Taenk) put it plainly: "The law doesn't work.
 Five years have passed, and consumers simply do not know what is going on."